pyladieshamburg/getting-started-raspberry-pi/pisetup/raspberry-pi-setup.md

 If you had scripts collecting and streaming sensor data running, moving the Pi to another place would involve shutting it down and stop collecting sensor data.

 There are [two options](https://www.raspberrypi.org/documentation/remote-access/access-over-Internet/) if you want to ssh into your Raspberry Pi from outside your home network.
-The first option is to us port forwarding in combination with a dynamic dns service.
+The first option is to assign your Pi a static IP and use port forwarding in combination with a dynamic dns address.
+A good place to start if you want to learn about this option is [this article](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/).
 The second option is to use a tunneling service such as [Remote IoT](https://remote-iot.com/) or [Remote IT](https://www.remot3.it/).
 Both Remote IoT or Remote IT have free plans available.
 You'll have to signup and then follow the instructions that will guide you through setting up the service on your Raspberry Pi.